A digraph version of the Friendship Theorem: Introduction

 \section{Introduction}

 In this paper, for graph-theoretical terminology and notations not defined, we follow \cite{bondy2010graph}.
-The Friendship Theorem states that if in a party any pair of persons has precisely one common friend, then there is always a person who is everybody's friend (see Erdös {\it et al.} \cite{erd1966r}).
-They used combinatorial and algebraic methods to prove this theorem.
-Since then, the importance of this theorem was recognized even in the field of block designs and coding theory as well as in the set theory.
-Accordingly, it has been actively studied and there have been several different approaches to providing a simpler proof (see \cite{huneke2002friendship, leonard2005friendship, longyear1972friendship, mertzios2016friendship, west2001introduction}).
+In 1966, Erd\H{o}s {\it et al.} \cite{erd1966r} proved the Friendship Theorem that states if in a party any pair of persons has precisely one common friend, then there is always a person who is everybody's friend.
+In graph terms, this theorem would be stated as follows: A finite graph in which each pair of vertices has exactly one common neighbor has a vertex adjacent to all the other vertices.
+A graph is called a {\it friendship graph} if every pair of vertices has exactly one common neighbor.
+This condition is said to be the {\it friendship condition}.